npuccetti/HealthyU_fMRI/README.md

 6.WriteEventTSVs.R -script to create the BIDS format by sub/by run event .tsv files (date )

-7.TSVtoTXTtimingfiles.R -script to draw out the AFNI-formatted conidtion text files to feed to 3dDeconvolve as "stim_times" (date)
+7.TSVtoTXTtimingfiles.R -script to draw out the AFNI-formatted condition text files to feed to 3dDeconvolve as "stim_times" (date)

 8.fMRIprepMotionto1D.R -script for the first step in converting the fmriprep motion output into .1D files for AFNI; including the "censored" TRs to be thrown out (7.29.20 I believe this was updated)